 EXPRESSION MODELING.
-Previous studies have shown that upstream transcription factor binding and histone modification signals are predictive of gene expression levels \cite{22955978,22955616,22950368,21926158,21324173,20133639,19995984}.
+Previous studies have shown that upstream transcription factor binding and histone modification signals are statistically predictive of gene expression levels \cite{22955978,22955616,22950368,21926158,21324173,20133639,19995984}.
 However, the generality of this result is unclear, i.e. does it represent ancient relationships or does each histone mark function in an organism specific fashion?
 Here, we show that the histone modifications and transcription factor binding upstream of each gene are comparably predictive of the level of gene expression in human, worm, and fly.
 Moreover, we have constructed a universal model (comprising a small number of cross-organism parameters) that works for both protein coding genes as well as ncRNAs in all three organisms.

 * Transcriptome Data and Annotation